zulu1499/Scripts/XPath/README.md

 ---

-## Script 1: `xml_schema_extractor.py`
+## Script 1: `xpath-blind.py`

 ### Overview

-The `xml_schema_extractor.py` script extracts the schema of an XML document through blind SQL/XML injection techniques.
+The `xpath-blind.py` script extracts the schema of an XML document through blind XML injection techniques.
 It recursively explores nodes, determines their names, child counts, and text content.

 ### Features